 Joe is a sports writer and researcher based in Sydney.

-He is a regular contributor to Leopold Method and Football NSW, while his work has also been published in The Guardian and New Matilda.
+He is a regular contributor to The Guardian Australia and Leopold Method, while his work has also been published on Football NSW, Overland and New Matilda.

 - Member Since: